HZeyen/PyRefra/3_Running_PyRefra.md

 **$\textcolor{violet}{\text{Velocity filter}}$** (keyboard shortcut: **CTRL-V**):
 F-K filtering choosing interactively the cutting velocity (all smaller velocities will be attenuated).
 The cutting velocity is defined interactively by pulling a slider to the desired position.
 To accept the chosen velocity, release the mouse.
 The program then asks you whether you want to apply the same filter to all gathers or only to the visible one.
-The chosen velocity as saved as default velocity for further velocity filtering.
+The chosen velocity is saved as default velocity for further velocity filtering.

 ### **$\textcolor{red}{\text{Mute Menu}}$**

 **$\textcolor{violet}{\text{Mute/recover trace}}$** (keyboard shortcut: **CTRL-T**):
-Click left on all trace you want to mute (small red star is plotted near the lower end of the trace) or which you want to plot again if it was muted (a small green star is plotted at that place).
+Click left on all traces you want to mute (small red star is plotted near the lower end of the trace) or which you want to plot again if it was muted (a small green star is plotted at that place).
 Finish with right click.

 The muting will be applied to all traces having been recorded at the same receiver position.
 When the program is finished using “File -> Quit”, a file “receivers modify.dat” is written indicating the muted traces, which may eventually be renamed to “receiver_corrections.dat” to make these changes durable.